ReDISchoolDK/Fall25_Frontend/Week-07_Arrays/README.md

 - **Version Control:**
   - Commit your notes to the repo on a small branch (e.g., `week-07-notes`).
+  - Send a link to your PR to your assigned teacher for feedback in Slack.
   - (Optional) Write down any questions you have and bring them to the next class for discussion.